Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Rotating acoustic black hole

 where we are considering contributions only of the first term in the expansion, and all constants are included in $C_{1}$ and $C_{2}$.
-Thus, considering the solution of the time dependence, near the rotating acoustic black hole event horizon $r_{h}$, we can write
+Thus, taking into account the solution of the time dependence, near the rotating acoustic black hole event horizon $r_{h}$, we can write

 From Eq.~(\ref{eq:beta_radial_HeunC_draining_bathtub_Kerr}), for the parameter $\beta$, we obtain

 Then, substituting Eqs.~(\ref{eq:horizon}) and (\ref{eq:acel_grav_ext_draining_bathtub_Kerr}) into (\ref{eq:beta/2_solucao_geral_radial_draining_bathtub_Kerr}), we get